datajerk/ctf-write-ups/fwordctf2020/one_piece/README.md

 ## Summary

-Exploit a BOF vulnerability to score a second BOF vulnerability.
+Exploit a BOF vulnerability to score a second BOF vulnerability. a.k.a. _Two Piece_.

 ## Analysis